Chhattisgarh approves auction of 17 coal blocks, triggers wildlife concerns

 Chaubey added that the decision to remove Barra coal block from the list was taken at the request of public representatives and ministers.

-As per official data, Chhattisgarh produces around 150 million tonnes of coal annually and has around 58,589 million tonnes of reserves.
-The 17 blocks, which are expected to generate around 8,000 million tonnes of coal, are located in Dharamjaigarh, Sarguja, Surajpur and Koriya forest divisions.
+As per official data, Chhattisgarh produces around 150 million tonne of coal annually and has around 58,589 million tonne of reserves.
+The 17 blocks, which are expected to generate around 8,000 million tonne of coal, are located in Dharamjaigarh, Sarguja, Surajpur and Koriya forest divisions.

-According to MSTC Limited, the enterprise which is carrying out the auctions for the Centre, a large forest area is likely to be impacted in Chhattisgarh.
-In its website, the enterprise said the coal blocks involve between 15% to 40% of forest land.
-A tributary to the Atem, Mahan, Pajhar Nadi and Kelo rivers also flow through the area.
+According to MSTC Limited, the enterprise which is carrying out the auctions for the Centre, a large forest area comes under the region where the blocks are located.
+On its website, the enterprise said the coal blocks involve between 15% to 40% of forest land.
+Tributaries to the Atem, Mahan, Pajhar Nadi and Kelo rivers flow through the area.

 Sudiep Shrivastava, an environmental lawyer, expressed concerns over the impact on the wildlife of the area. “...in some areas, even tigers are also found,” he said, adding that below 50% of the area around the blocks is forested but the landscape is crucial for wildlife.